What is the European Economic and Monetary Union (EMU)?

 Understanding the Economic and Monetary Union (EMU)

 The Economic and Monetary Union is a step that the EU took to further integrate the economic markets of the member states.
-The EMU countries coordinate their economic and fiscal policymaking and share a common monetary policy with a common currency – the euro.
+The EMU countries coordinate their economic and fiscal policymaking initiatives and share a common monetary policy with a common currency – the euro.

 The fiscal policies are coordinated mainly through government deficit and debt limitations under the Stability and Growth Pact (SGP).
 According to the SGP, government deficits must be limited to below 3% of GDP, and government debts must be less than 60% of GDP.

 The monetary policy and euro are managed by the European Central Bank (ECB) and national central banks, with a medium-term inflation target of close to but below 2% across the eurozone.
 The 2% inflation rate is considered to be optimal for economic growth and employment rate.

 The monetary policy decision-making is independent of outside influence.
 The countries that are members of the EU but not within the eurozone coordinate their monetary policy with the ECB.